alpinebuster/as-docs/content/guides/bedrock-modeling.md

 ### Base Color

-Once the template is created, you can move to the Paint tab in Blockbench.
+Once the template is created, you can move to the Paint tab in AS.
 This will reveal all the tools you have to modify the texture.
 Select the Paint Bucket tool and set the fill mode next to the tool to Cube.
 Select a color in the color panel on the right side.
 Now you can go over your cubes and color them in individual base colors.

 ### Details

 You can now start to work on the texture.
 If you're more comfortable with texturing in your image editing program, you can now save the texture by clicking on the save icon next to the texture.
 Then, you can open it in your image editor.
-Any changes will appear in Blockbench as soon as you save the texture.
-But, if you prefer to work directly on the model, you can use the built-in paint tools in Blockbench.
+Any changes will appear in AS as soon as you save the texture.
+But, if you prefer to work directly on the model, you can use the built-in paint tools in AS.

-There are a few tricks to use the paintbrush in Blockbench more efficiently:
+There are a few tricks to use the paintbrush in AS more efficiently:

 - To paint larger areas, you can increase the brush size.
 - You can paint directly in the 3D preview, or you can paint it in the UV editor on the left side.